 Definitions of key terms

-The first approach adopted in this book stresses the ephemeral process of tea preparation, aromatic-substance-burning, and qin playing in connecting the three types of practices.
-The “ephemerality” of the three types of practice refers to the short-lived nature of actions and effects of these practices.
-The art products generated from the practices are also short-lived, or rapidly consumed; therefore, to retrieve these historical records is very difficult.
-For example, a cup of tea was usually meant to be drunk no matter how complicated its preparation process was.
-In the Northern Song time, people took the foam generated from whisking the tea as the focus of an artistic contest.
-Tea makers competed for the whiteness and durability of the foam, which could last for only a short period of time, ranging from a few seconds to several hours.
-Second, this book proposes to study the five sensorial experiences: sight, hearing, smell, taste, and touch, which are also ephemeral, through the examination of how people created, emphasized, and enjoyed the three types of ephemeral arts.
-But the ephemeral experiences could turn into memory or beliefs that may last longer.
-These experiences, memory, and beliefs would be the mental driving forces in the forming of a community.
-Third, it argues that the three types of ephemeral practices were cultural, economic, and artistic constructs.
-In the Oxford English Dictionary, the term “construct” can be a verb and a noun.
-As a noun, it refers to the result or object of the scholar-artists’ mental activities, such as conceptualization, perception, impressions, and thoughts.
-This book cautions not to take the records left by the scholar-artists at their surface value, i.e., believing unquestioningly what they described about their activities and about themselves to be true.
-Since we can only approach the scholar-artists’ physical and mental activities through textual and visual records left by them, we must not forget that the evidence we can glean is actually constructed by them.
-Therefore, this book advocates to use the term “construct” to reflect that we refer the three types of ephemeral arts to the scholar-artists’ constructs.
+The part of this book examines the processes of tea preparation, the burning of aromatic substances, and the playing of the qin, and how these practices were intertwined.
+The three practices were ephemeral art forms limited to the time and space in which they were practised and enjoyed.
+The art products generated from the practices were also short-lived or rapidly consumed, making retrieving historical records challenging.
+No matter the complexity of the process that led to its creation, unlike an art object which can endure through the centuries, a cup of tea was, of course, made to be consumed then and there.
+In the Northern Song period, people made the foam generated from whisking the tea the focus of artistic contests.
+Tea makers competed for the whiteness and stability of the foam, which could last from a few seconds to several hours.
+This book studies the five sensorial experiences: sight, hearing, smell, taste, and touch, which are also ephemeral, through the examination of how people created, appraised, and enjoyed the three ephemeral arts of tea, music, and fragrance.
+These ephemeral experiences helped constitute enduring cultural memories or beliefs.
+These experiences, memories, and beliefs would become the mental driving forces in forming communities.
+I argue that these three practices were cultural, economic, and artistic constructs.
+In this context, construct refers to the result or object of the scholar-artists’ mental activities, such as conceptualisation, perception, impressions, and thoughts.
+This book cautions against taking the records left by the scholar-artists at face value and believing unquestioningly that their descriptions of themselves and their activities are unalloyed truths.
+Since we can only approach the scholar-artists’ physical and mental activities through their textual and visual records, we must not forget that the evidence we can glean from them was “constructed” by them.

 Main arguments

-By constructing cultures, economies, and arts of tea, fragrance, and music, the Northern Song scholar-artists strengthened their community bonding by sharing similar sensorial experiences and emotions and performing these ephemeral practices together.
-In a broader sense, tea accompanied by the appreciation of fragrance, qin music, and rhymes and tonal patterns, was a cultural construct perceived and created by the Northern Song cultural elites.
-The acts of making and drinking tea, burning aromatic substances, playing qin music, and chanting poems reflected how the cultural elites shared common beliefs and sensorial experiences of the idealized cultures.
-The appearance of the tea and foam, their taste and fragrance, the feelings of the hands in the act of whisking the tea, along with the smell from the burning aromatic substances, the melodic and euphonic sounds of the qin music, the chanted rhymed literary works, as well as the feelings of the fingers in playing the qin, were all the sensorial experiences one could gain in these cultural practices.
+In constructing the cultures, economies, and arts of tea, fragrance, and music, Northern Song scholar-artists strengthened their community bonds by sharing sensory experiences and emotions and performing these cultural practices together.
+In a broader sense, tea, accompanied by the appreciation of fragrance, qin music, rhymes and tonal patterns, was a cultural construct created by the Northern Song cultural elites.
+The acts of making and drinking tea, burning aromatic substances, playing qin music, and chanting poems reflected how the cultural elites shared common beliefs and sensory experiences of an idealized culture.
+The appearance of the foamy tea, its taste and fragrance, the sensation of the gestures when whisking the tea, the smell from the burning aromatic substances, the melodic and euphonic sounds of the qin music, the chanted rhymed literary works, as well as the feelings of the fingers when playing the qin were all the sensory experiences intimately associated with these cultural gatherings.
+Sharing the unique atmosphere of these events and perfecting the arts associated with them set the scholar-artist communities apart from the rest of society.
 The experiences were direct and important sources of the perception and construction of these cultures on the part of the scholars, officials, and artists.
-Their ideals about the mentioned cultures were formulated and regulated in the many material and textual sources and implications elaborated from the sources.
+Their ideals were formulated and regulated in the many material and textual sources that can be further elaborated on by deduction and experimentation today.